 2.1.6 Eden has an abundance of seventeenth, eighteenth and nineteenth century buildings.
-There are no less than 1,958 Listed Buildings, and 296 Scheduled Monuments in the district1.
-Twenty-four Conservation Areas (of which six are within the Yorkshire Dales National Park) have been designated reflecting their special character and several historic parks and gardens have been identified as of particular value.
+There are no less than 1,958 Listed Buildings, and 296 Scheduled Monuments in the district.
+Twenty-four Conservation Areas have been designated reflecting their special character and several historic parks and gardens have been identified as of particular value.
 There are also many Scheduled Ancient Monuments and sites of recognised archaeological value.